MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

    * SystemAsset (boolean) - If `true`, the file is one of Misty's default system audio files.
 If `false`, a user created the file.

 ### misty.GetImage

 Obtains a system or user-uploaded image file currently stored on Misty.

+{{box op="start" cssClass="boxed noteBox"}}
-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
+**Note:** With the onrobot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
 By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 ```javascript
 misty.GetImage(string fileName, [string callback], [bool base64 = true], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);